-As anyone who has been involved in trucking lately knows, commercial motor vehicles have had to become more technologically advanced.
+As anyone who has been involved in trucking knows that commercial motor vehicles have had to become more technologically advanced over time.

 In 2012, MAP-21 (the federal highway bill passed into law) mandated EOBRs (electronic on-board recorders, also known as "e-logs" or electronic log books) in Sec.
 32301.